dmccrearytg/copilot-metadata/docs/concepts/json-file-format.md

 }
 ```

+### Binding a Schema to a JSON file within the oXygen JSON editor

-You can also direct your JSON editor by using the "Red Check" icon on your toolbar:
+We can also direct the oXygen JSON editor by using the "Red Check" icon on your toolbar:

 ![](../img/configure-validation.png)